Harsh-kumar1209/react-admin-dashboard/README.md

 - **Modern Icons** - Lucide React icons
 - **Smooth Animations** - Tailwind transitions

-## 📝 License

-MIT License - feel free to use this project for learning or production.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

----

-Built with ❤️ using React + Vite + Tailwind CSS